almron/iTach_IR_Node_Server/README.md

 ![please login](<https://github.com/JavierRefuerzo/iTach_IR_Node_Server/blob/main/images/custom_config.png>)

 There may be multiple code sets that need to be downloaded or a single manufacture.
 Each Code set should be put into the Node Server Separately.
-This node serve is installed with the Onkyo Receiver Codes as an example
+This node serve is installed with the Onkyo Receiver Zone 2 Codes as an example.
+Note that when pasted into Custom Config from the GC e-mail the new lines are replaced with double space.
+The Node Server will parse the document using these double spaces.
+To input codes manually use a double space between button codes with the same format as the GC e-mail.

 # Release Notes